 - Development Application (Required for All Applications) (PDF)

 - Owner Authorization Form (Required for All Applications) (PDF)

 Other Applications & Worksheets

-Notice: the City of Denton is has upgraded software and consolidated the customer portal to a single solution in eTRAKiT.
+Notice: the City of Denton has upgraded software and consolidated the customer portal to a single solution in eTRAKiT.
 ProjectDox will no longer be used for uploading plans.
-For assistance in submitting your project you can view the eTRAKiT submittal video.
+For assistance in submitting your project, you can view the eTRAKiT submittal video.